ace-dent/gbc-hw/gbc-census/docs/notes.md

 - **Serial number** – The unique alphanumeric identifier for each device, labelled on the rear of the unit (e.g. `CH12345678`).
 It is the _key_ for the census by which data is sorted.
 - **Model** – The model shown on the larger rear label (e.g. `C/CGB-EUR`).
 When not clearly visible or absent, marked as 'Missing'.
 If a replica label is detected, it is marked as 'Reproduction'.
 - **PCB #** – PCB revision number with leading zero: `02` to `06`, or `Blank` (for `СGВ-СРU-01` boards).
 Printed under the lower-left battery terminal.
 It indicates what CPU stepping may be present in the device.
 - **Panel (A-B)** – The two hyphen-separated numbers on the PCB, below the revision (e.g. `1-2`).
 These silk-screened numbers identify the individual PCB panel, used for traceability during manufacturing.
 If a digit is unclear, it is marked with `?`.
-The occasional printing errors observed, are replicated with double-struck digits `𝟘–𝟡`.
+The occasional printing errors observed, are replicated with double-struck digits `𝟙`, `𝟚`, etc.
 - **Shell** – The design style of the shell (details [here](gbc-shells.md)).
 - **Source** – Origin of the data.
 Normally the country code (ISO 3166-1 alpha-2), followed by the website.